Kgotso-Koete/2d-platformer-unity/README.md

 Follow the instructions below to build an executable file

 1. Build for Windows: Open Unity 2019.3.0f6, select file -> build settings, select platform, build and run
+2. Build for the Web: After building the WebGL index.html file, upload the build folder to [Simmer IO](https://get.simmer.io/)

 ---